mmsharepoint/teams-ext-action-azure-config/README.md

   - with **delegated** permissions email, offline_access, openid, profile, Sites.Read.All
   - With exposed Api "access_as_user" and App ID Uri api://<NGrok-Url>/<App ID>
   - With the client IDs for Teams App and Teams Web App 1fec8e78-bce4-4aaf-ab1b-5451cc387264 and 5e3ce6c0-2b1f-4285-8d4b-75ee78787346
-- Also add the app ID and its secret to .env as GRAPH_APP_ID= and GRAPH_APP_SECRET=
+- Also add the app ID and its secret to .env as GRAPH_APP_ID= and
+    - add the secret to your Azure Key Vault as "TeamsAzureConfig-GRAPHAPPSECRET"
 - Add your configured App Configuration Http endpoint to .env as AZURE_CONFIG_CONNECTION_STRING
+- Add your Key Vault Url (https://<Your Key Vault Name.vault.azure.net/)  to .env as AZURE_KEYVAULT_CONNECTION_STRING
-- Register another app and secret and insert it to your .env as AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and grant access to the Azure App Configuration if you need to debug locally
+- Register another app and secret and insert it to your .env as AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and grant access to the Azure App Configuration and Azure Key Vault if you need to debug locally
 - Generate and upload the application package
   ```bash
   gulp manifest